sjafarza/Webserv/README.md

 # Webserv

-Ti
-understand why a URL starts with HTTP
+Understand why a URL starts with HTTP.
-Tis project is about writing a HTTP server in C++ 98.
+This project is about writing a HTTP server in C++ 98.
 Your executable will be run as follows:
 ./webserv [configuration file]